arnaud-jamin/Cog/README.md

 ![Skeleton](https://github.com/arnaud-jamin/Cog/assets/13844285/19648e3d-70dc-45bc-940d-e53eb9a99871)
 - Mouse over a bone to highlight it.
-- Right click a bone to access more debug display.
+- Right-click a bone to access more debug display.
 - Use the `[Ctrl]` key to toggle the bone debug draw recursively.

 ---